-Our goal now is to associate to a pre-Koszul pair $(A,C)$ three cochain complexes: one in the category of graded left $C$-comodules and, symmetrically, one in the category of graded right $C$-comodules.
-By combining the previous two constructions, we shall get the third cochain complex, that lives in the category of graded $C$-bicomodules.
+\end{proof} Our goal now is to associate to an almost-Koszul pair $(A,C)$ three cochain complexes: one in the category of graded left $C$-comodules and, symmetrically, one in the category of graded right $C$-comodules.
+By combining these constructions, we shall get the third cochain complex, that lives in the category of graded $C$-bicomodules.